triestpa/Friendly-Earth/README.md

-CouchIt-WebApp
+Friend-Map
 ==============

-A website to help people connect to their online social networks in order to find a friend to stay with while traveling.
+A web-app that displays a global interactive map with your Facebook friends marked.